danialzainul/bootstrap-challenges/03-bootstrap-mockup-v1/README.md

 In this challenge, reproduce [this page](http://lewagon.github.io/bootstrap-challenges/03-bootstrap-mockup-v1/) by using Bootstrap classes as much as possible.
 Every time you need to style something, look in the Bootstrap documentation if there is a class for that.
 Here are some instructions to help you in this challenge:

 1. For the banner, feature section and footer, you will have to write a bit of personal CSS.
 In fact, there is no Bootstrap class for image backgrounds, or for custom color backgrounds.
-1. The [Bootsrap navbar code](http://getbootstrap.com/components/#navbar-default) given in the official documentation is a bit too complicated and not very convenient (their brand is not an image but just a text..).
-Use [our own navbar code](https://github.com/lewagon/awesome-navbars/blob/master/templates/_navbar.html) which is much better!

 ## Tips & Resources

 - Start by building your graphical elements (SVG icons, background image) before coding.
 You can find nice background images on [thestocks](http://thestocks.im/)).
 For picking nice SVG icons, [NounProject](http://thenounproject.com/) and [IconMelon](http://iconmelon.com/) are good options.
 Don't hesitate to modify a bit the SVG icons with Sketch to add your own flavor.